delphix/mariadb-plugin/docs/docs/Discovery.md

 # Discovery

-Environment discovery/refresh is a process that enables the MySQL Plugin to determine MySQL installation details on a host.
+Environment discovery/refresh is a process that enables the MariaDB Plugin to determine MariaDB installation details on a host.
 Database discovery/refresh is initiated during the environment set up process.

 Whenever there is any change (installing a new database home) to an already set up environment in the Delphix application,